-Research is finding that CBD oil, which is short for cannabidiol oil, offers users a number of positive benefits.
+Research is finding that CBD oil, which is short for cannabidiol oil, offers users a number of positive effects.

 But how exactly is CBD oil made?
-In other words, how are the health-promoting CBD cannabinoids extracted from the hemp plant, only to be placed in high-quality CBD oil products that are then offered to consumers for sale?
+In other words, how are the positive aspects CBD cannabinoids extracted from the hemp plant, only to be placed in high-quality CBD oil products that are then offered to consumers for sale?
 The answer begins with the hemp plant itself.

 For the CBD oil to be high in quality, the industrial hemp plant it is extracted from needs to be high quality as well.
 This starts with planting hemp plants that are genetically stable and come from a good strain, and growing them in the right type of soil.